eine mehrfarbige Grafik mit den Buchstaben NEWS. Darunter in dunkelblauer Farbe auf weißem Grund das Wort Nachrichten

 Local Journalism Day: Workshops, Tours and Panel Discussion

 With a “Local Journalism Day,” regional newspaper publishers want to demonstrate their importance and performance in an increasingly digital media world.
 In the morning, school classes can take part in the #UseTheNews news literacy initiative at the museum.
 In the afternoon, there will be activities for families.
-The day will conclude with an evening panel discussion with well-known journalists from the region on the topic of “Local reporting as a welcome alternative to the unpleasant news from around the world?”
+The day will conclude with an evening panel discussion with well-known journalists from the region.

 12. March 2026